lasindukumara/MyPortfolio-Project/README.md

 # MyPortfolio-Project
-## This is a fully customizable Portfolio Project
+## This project is a fully customizable Portfolio Project